crankdaworld/Android-OpenCV-FaceDetectionwithEyes/README.md

 3. I have tested this in my handset Sony Neo V , Android SDK 4.0

+More information on the source code login can be found at http://imranakthar.com/android-opencv-detecting-face-and-eye/

 imran [AT] imranakthar [DOT] com imranakthar.com